Westport Golf Club

 Menekse hit a great tee shot, then a less than stellar 3 wood.
-But she followed that up with a well struck 6 iron that made its way on to the putting green.
+But she followed that up with a well-struck 6 iron that made its way onto the putting green.
 Her putt for par was left short, but she tapped in for an easy net birdie.

 Directly parallel to Tasman, we also enjoyed Bucklands, the par 4 fifth hole.
-At 386-yards, this straight away hole plays back downwind, with an airstrip down the left side!
+At 386-yards, this straightaway hole plays back downwind, with an airstrip down the left side!
 The small airport reminded us of another true links course we had just played a week or so earlier, Nelson Golf Club.

 Some Great Par Threes

-Airport, the short 126-yard par 3 second, was our favourite of these par threes.
+Airport, the short 126-yard par 3 second, was our favorite of these par threes.
 Aiming towards the Tasman Sea be sure you take enough club to account for the wind.
 Because if not, there are two small hungry bunkers short that will surely swallow anything short.
 Menekse escaped trouble by playing left of the green.
-There are a couple short pine trees long of the hole, but they didn’t block enough of the wind.
+There are a couple of short pine trees long of the hole, but they didn’t block enough of the wind.
 I hit a wedge that unfortunately flew too high and ended up short, in the left bunker.

 At 197-yards, Robertson, the sixth was the longest of these great par threes.
 Menekse and I both hit great tee shots, finding the long narrow green.
 As we walked off the tee box, we noticed a couple in a buggy behind us that quickly caught us.
 Just as we were approaching the green, we decided to let them play through, so we waved them up.
 The lady hit a great shot, also reaching the green, while her husband left his tee shot in the bunker short.
 While the gentleman was getting ready to play his bunker shot, his wife thanked us for allowing them to play through.
 She mentioned that they were getting in a practice round.
-“Tomorrow is the Champion of Champions Tournament” she told us.
+“Tomorrow is the Champion of Champions Tournament,” she told us.
 “It’s just local, but it’s a big deal around here” she whispered as we watched her husband hole his bunker shot for birdie!
 We hope his shot wasn’t a day too early!

 Throwing Strikes like Orel Hershiser